Tougher sentences for jealous ex-partners who kill

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Jealous ex-partners who kill or strangle their victims will receive tougher jail terms as part of what the Government said is its continued crackdown on violence against women.
+Jealous ex-partners who kill their victims will receive tougher jail terms as part of what the Government said is its continued crackdown on violence against women.

 The changes to sentencing considerations will ensure the punishment fits the crime in the “most abhorrent” cases, a minister said.